What To Stock Up On In September

 Canned Tomatoes

 If you are low on canned tomatoes, this is the month to buy a case or two of diced tomatoes, tomato paste, or stewed tomatoes.
-Just think of all the soup, spaghetti, chili, and stews you can make.
-Watch for coupons to purchase green chilies too, you’ll love the savings!
+Just think of all the soups, spaghetti, chilies, and stews you can make.
+Watch for coupons to purchase green chilies, too—you’ll love the savings!

 Man, it feels good when I can make several meals from my pantry.
 With winter coming, get your slow cooker ready.
-Life is good when dinner is cooking in the kitchen, right?
+Life is good when dinner is cooked in the kitchen, right?

 Children’s Clothing